You’ll see natural butter flavor mostly in baked goods like muffins and cakes.

 Considering it’s supposed to be used when butter isn’t an option, that suggests that it might be vegan-friendly.

-Ingredients in Natural Butter Flavor
+What Is Natural Butter Flavor Made Of?

 While it depends on the brand, most natural butter flavor seems to contain: